kotooriiii/Village/README.md

 6) Go to User Settings in Discord => Go to Themes => Select "Village" and slide it on!

 7) Enjoy!!!

-P.S: You'll have to restart Discord everytime you change a variable in the file in order for your settings to update.
-I suggest you also download RestartNoMore :  https://betterdiscord.net/ghdl?id=812 .
-This will allow real-time updates every time the theme file is changed.
-Add this one one the plugins folder and restart discord ! :)